AnnaNamLab/VDJ-Seq-Processing/README.md

 python trust-cluster.py /path/to/trust4_output_dir/cdr3.out /path/to/trust4_output_dir/cluster_clone.tsv
 ```

 The outcome file (cluster_clone.tsv) is used for more downstream analysis and generating the BCR phylogenetic tree.

-### Removing the Doublets using BCR sequences

-Doublets were identified based on the principle of allelic exclusion using the following command.
+In addition, the main cell type annotation file (cell_metadata.csv) is needed for rest of analysis.

 > `cell_metadata.csv`: four column table with cell barcode ("Full.cell_id") and cell type ("MainCelltype"), sub-cell type ("SubtypeName) and patient ID ("Patient")
 Example `cell_metadata.csv`:
 <details>